MeenakshiNaik/courier_service/README.md

 ruby -v
 ```

-Clone or unzip the folder, then run from the project root:
+Clone repository, then run from the project root:
 ```
 bundle install
 ```